 Eko-bezhig Bagijigan, 2017

-Eko-bezhig Bagijigan translates to stories as roots and is borrowed from Jill Doerfler's 2013 book Centering Anishinaabeg Studies: Understanding the World through Stories.
+Eko-bezhig Bagijigan translates to stories as roots and is named after a chapter in Jill Doerfler's 2013 book Centering Anishinaabeg Studies: Understanding the World through Stories.
 This temporary installation reflects on the history of its site: Beausoleil Island.
 The copper forms are story pods that absorb the narratives of the many peoples who have passed through the land since the beginning of time.
 As a 4 day long intervention, this moving "landmark" took root across the island, quietly listening to the land.